-Our experience playing DOTA 2 on a 32inch Full HD TV was extremely far from ideal as I could see trails behind some fast characters like Storm Spirit and Slark.
-Ghosting in itself has low margins of acceptability; hence Trailing almost made the game unplayable.
+Our experience playing DOTA 2 on a 32-inch Full HD TV was extremely far from ideal as I could see trails behind some fast characters like Storm Spirit and Slark.
+Ghosting has low acceptability margins; hence, Trailing almost made the game unplayable.

 Screen Curvature and Aspect Ratio

-Curved displays are trending now, with both TV and Monitor manufacturers jumping in on the bandwagon and coughing up some really high-quality curved displays.
-For consoles, some resolution and aspect ratio restrictions help you narrow down your search results.
+Curved displays are trending now, with both TV and Monitor manufacturers jumping in on the bandwagon and coughing up some high-quality curved displays.
+Some resolution and aspect ratio restrictions help narrow your search results for consoles.

-Additionally, the games themselves are designed to run on regular Full HD, 1440p, or 4K resolution rather than widescreen resolutions.
-However, if curved monitors are something you really want, you should look for one that uses a more standard and mainstream resolution like 2560 x 1440.
-You won’t have an ultra-wide look, but also no issues with unsupported resolutions.
+The games are also designed to run on regular Full HD, 1440p, or 4K resolution rather than widescreen resolutions.
+However, if curved monitors are something you want, you should look for one that uses a more standard and mainstream resolution, like 2560 x 1440.
+You won’t have an ultra-wide look and no issues with unsupported resolutions.

-Hence, if you own the newest Xbox, you can opt for a WQHD monitor with wide screens.
+Hence, you can opt for a WQHD monitor with wide screens if you own the newest Xbox.

 HDR and Color Depth